microbus-io/fabric/docs/blocks/topology.md

 ## Simple Bundled Replication

 In this deployment topology, the all-inclusive application is replicated on a multitude of hardware, and additional NATS nodes are added to form a full-mesh cluster.
-This strategy is a good choice for applications with low to medium load.
+This strategy is a good choice for solutions with low to medium load.

 <img src="./topology-3.drawio.svg">
 <p>